xysun/CarND-AdvancedLaneFinding-P4/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+- Approach

+	I approached the problem by first trying out invididual processing stages on a single image.
+Once the pipeline is working for one single frame, I began to apply it to video clips, identify the problem frames, and "debug" the problems.

+	One technique I found very useful is when producing the output videoclip, always save 2 images: one original and one processed.
+And once I saw any problem frames in the output video, I can go back to the saved images and start debugging on single frame.

+- Where will the pipeline likely fail

+	The current pipeline does not work well on "challenge_video", mainly because the road segment has two distinct colors - half dark gray half bright gray.

+	This means the pipeline will mostly fail when the road segment is not monotonous in color.

+	It doesn't work well on "harder\_challenge\_video" either.
+Mainly because in this video the environment is very rich with greenish trees and yellowish grass, which the pipeline confuses with the yellow lanes.
+This means the current pipeline is not very robust on color thresholding.

+- Areas of further improvement

+	There're a few things I'd like to try out if I have room to work on this project further:

+	1. Explore gradient threshold

+		I tried a few gradient threshold, `sobel_x` and `sobel_y`, but they didn't work particularly well.
+In the end I opted for only color thresholding.
+I'd like to explore and understand more on gradient threshold.
+This may help with cases like challenge_video.

+	2. Try a deep learning approach.

+		This is mainly inspired by [this post on confluence](https://carnd-forums.udacity.com/questions/33788268/an-experiment-using-deeplearning-for-advanced-lane-finding).
+It would be interesting to try out using CNN to identify the lanes.